El Paso Zoo

+The El Paso Zoo is a zoo located in El Paso, Texas, United States.
+The 35 acre facility houses over 220 species, including the critically endangered animals.
 The El Paso Zoo is an accredited member of the Association of Zoos and Aquariums (AZA).

 Zoo sections

-The El Paso Zoo contains animals in four major areas - Animals of Africa, Animals of Asia, Animals of the Americas, and Animals of the Chihuahuan Desert.
+The El Paso Zoo contains animals in four major areas – Animals of Africa, Animals of Asia, Animals of the Americas, and Animals of the Chihuahuan Desert.

-Animals of Africa

 The Animals of Africa section was opened in March 2010 with African lion and meerkat exhibits.
-In November 2010, it was further expanded with eight new antelope species, including kudu and Thomson's gazelles.
+In November 2010, it was further expanded with eight new antelope species, including kudu, topi antelopes and Thomson's gazelles.
 The Animals of Africa section also includes Red River hog, giraffe, zebra, grey crowned crane, Cape teal, Egyptian geese, spur-winged geese, and radiated tortoises.